Spaghetti-droid/Remotifier-Server/README.md

       options:
         -h, --help  show this help message and exit

-Execute the server by running the following command in the terminal:
+Execute the server by running either of the following command in the command line:

     python remotifyServer.py
+or

+    remotifyServer.exe

 The executable will respond with the following text